GitCodings/Stack-FE-Starter/FRONTEND-1.md

   <tbody>
     <tr></tr>
     <tr>
       <th align="left" >This page facilitates user login.
 It should be the first thing a user sees when they first visit your website.
 Users must be logged in before performing any other actions on your website.
-For all responses from the server we would like to see a <code>alert(JSON.stringify(response))</code> of the response</th>
+For all responses from the server we would like to see a <code>alert(JSON.stringify(response, null, 2))</code> of the response</th>
     </tr>
   </tbody>
 </table>